 This study found that job satisfaction affects the performance of employees of dr. Sayidiman Magetan Hospital.
-The better Job Satisfaction, the higher the performance of dr. Sayidiman Magetan Hospital employees.
-Similarly, on the contrary, the worse job satisfaction, the worse the performance of dr.

-Sayidiman Magetan Hospital employees will be.
+The better Job Satisfaction, the higher the performance of employees of Dr. Sayidiman Magetan Hospital.
+Similarly, on the contrary, the worse job satisfaction, the worse the performance of employees of Dr. Sayidiman Magetan Hospital will be.
 The results of this study also show that job satisfaction is in the fairly good category, as well as the performance of employees of dr. Sayidiman Magetan Hospital is in the fairly good category as well.
-High employee job satisfaction is characterized by salaries, standards and regulations, and job responsibilities, and it is sufficient to meet the needs of life.
+High employee job satisfaction is characterized by salaries in accordance with standards and regulations, in accordance with job responsibilities and sufficient to meet the needs of life.
 An appropriate salary allows employees to focus on their work and not try to find a new job again.
-This will encourage employees to focus more on work to improve their performance.
-Employees are satisfied with their work, which is characterized by a sense of satisfaction with the work that matches their abilities and like exciting and challenging work.
-Happiness in their work makes employees more active and diligent in their work.
-Employees work without pressure and coercion but because of their desires.
-It will improve employee performance.
+This will encourage employees to focus more on work so that their performance will improve.
+Employees are satisfied with their work characterized by a sense of satisfaction with the work, work that matches their abilities and like interesting and challenging work.
+Happiness with their work makes employees more active and diligent in their work.
+Employees work without pressure and coercion, but because of their own desires.
+This will improve employee performance.